Mamurooyiboluawhore/swagger/drf.md

 Testing and debugging

 ## PREREQUISITE
+- Python
+    - If you do not have python installed locally, you need to install it from https://www.python.org/downloads/.

-Basic knowledge of DJANGO and DRF is required to start this tutorial.
+- Basic knowledge of DJANGO and DRF is required to start this tutorial.
 To continue, we will need to install the necessary dependencies needed for the swagger implementation.
-You must have Python installed on your local machine.
-If you don’t yet, you need to install it from https://www.python.org/downloads/.

 Next, we need to create a virtual environment.
 It can be created with the code below.
 Depending on the version of Python you downloaded.
 For python 3.12.
 1. Use this command below.
 ```bash